-If students pursuing KU-FYUGP are awarded a UG degree in a major discipline, they are eligible to get mentioned for their core competencies in other discipline(s) of their choice if they have earned 12 credits from the pathway courses of a particular discipline.
-In the first three years of KU-FYUGP, this pathway is composed of one major discipline with 68 credits from 17 courses and a maximum of two other disciplines, with 12 credits from 3 courses in each discipline.
+If students pursuing KU-FYUGP are awarded a UG Degree in a Major discipline, they are eligible to get mentioned their core competencies in other discipline(s) of their choice if they have earned 12 credits from the pathway courses of a particular discipline.
+In the first three years of KU-FYUGP, this pathway is composed of one Major discipline with 68 credits from 17 courses, and maximum two other disciplines, with 12 credits from 3 courses in each discipline.

-If the students continue to the fourth year of KU-FYUGP, the details of the credits in the major discipline in the fourth year are the same as given for the Single Major Pathway.
+If the students continue to the fourth year of KU-FYUGP, the details of the credits in the Major discipline in the fourth year are the same as given for the Single Major Pathway.
 In the fourth year, the students need to earn an additional 12 credits from any discipline.
 These 12 credits can be in the form of three discipline-specific courses in any one discipline, in which case this third discipline will be added to the multiple disciplines of this pathway.

 Examples: BSc (Honours) in Physics Major with Chemistry and Mathematics, BA (Honours) in Economics Major with History and English.
-BTTM - Bachelor of Tourism & Travel

-4. Double Major Pathway: This pathway may be recommended to those students who wish for an in-depth study in two disciplines to an equal extent.
+4. Double Major pathway: This pathway may be recommended to those students who wish for an in-depth study in two disciplines to more or less equal extent.

-It is composed of two major disciplines with a minimum of 50% credits in one major (A) and a minimum of 40% credits in another major (B) out of the total credits.
-In the threeyear UG program, it is specified that the student should earn a minimum of 68 credits in Major A and 53 credits in Major B to qualify for a UG degree with a double major.
-The double major pathway is not extended to the fourth year.
-In the fourth year, the student can continue to earn the required credits in either Major A or Major B to qualify for a UG Degree (Honours) / UG Degree (Honours with Research) in A or B. If he/she opts to continue with Major B in the fourth year, he/she should earn an additional 15 credits of 300-399 level B through in-person or online courses.
+It is composed of two Major disciplines with minimum 50% credits in one Major (A) and minimum 40% credits in another Major (B) out of the total credits.
+In the three-year UG programme, it is specified that the student should earn a minimum of 68 credits in Major A and 53 credits in Major B to qualify for a UG degree with a Double Major.
+The Double Major pathway is not extended to the fourth year.
+In the fourth year, the student can continue to earn the required credits in either Major A or Major B to qualify for a UG Degree (Honours) / UG Degree (Honours with Research) in A or B. If he/she opts to continue with Major B in the fourth year, he/she should earn an additional 15 credits of 300-399 level in B through in-person or online courses.